bruno-berndt-lima/AI_Generated_vs_Real_Image_Classifier/README.md

 # 🧠 AI-Generated vs Real Image Classifier

-This project implements a deep learning model to detect artifical intelligence generated images using PyTorch and the RegNet Y-32GF architecture.
+This project implements a deep learning model to detect artificial intelligence generated images using PyTorch and the RegNet Y-32GF architecture.
 The model is trained to classify images as either real or ai-generated.

 ## Project Overview